10quality/wpmvc/README.md

 }
 ```

-Calling for Addon's controllers or views:
+Calling for Add-on's controllers or views:

 ```php
 /**